-- Lie on your back with your head on a pillow. - Push your sound leg down ( towards the end of the bed. - At the same time, pull your residual limb upwards so that it seems to shorten.
+- Lie on your back with your head on a pillow. - Push your sound leg down towards the end of the bed. - At the same time, pull your residual limb upwards so that it seems to shorten.
 Keep both legs flat on the bed.
 (You should feel a pull at your waist.)

-- Return to the starting position and relax.
+Hold for 5 seconds then return to the starting position and relax.